-In this section we compare Squale theoretically and empirically to a popular aggregation technique, the arithmetic mean [LM06b], as well as to econometric inequality indices, most recent trend in aggregation of software metrics [VLBN09, SvdB10, VSvdB10, VSvdB11a, GM11, VSvdB11b].
+In this section, we compare Squale theoretically and empirically to a popular aggregation technique, the arithmetic mean [43], and to econometric inequality indices, the most recent trend in aggregation of software metrics [5-9, 11].
 We perform our evaluation along two lines.
-First, we exploit a close theoretical relation between Squale and I{Kolm} in §5.1, and infer an additional mathematical property of Squale.
-Later, we empirically compare the sensitivities of Squale, the arithmetic mean and the inequality indices to bad values, in §5.2.
+First, we exploit a close theoretical relation between Squale and I{Kolm} in Section 5.1, and infer an additional mathematical property of Squale.
+Later, we empirically compare the sensitivities of Squale, the arithmetic mean and the inequality indices to bad values, in Section 5.2.